catalyst-fp7/documents/interoperability/interoperability.md

 A variety of tools and social networks allow participants to exchange messages on the Internet.
 Sadly, they are all in different formats, making the user, reuse and analytics of those interactions needlessly painful.
-The catalyst ecosystem standardized on SIOC (Semantically-Interlinked Online Communities) as a data model, and will write tools to make several other formats available as SIOC.
+The catalyst ecosystem agreed to standardize on SIOC (Semantically-Interlinked Online Communities) as a data model, and will write tools to make several other formats available as SIOC.
 This way, analytics and annotation environments have only one format to process.

 ## End-user platforms

 <!-- TODO:  Move this -->

-Most participants are expected interact on social and communication platforms, while community moderators and harvesters would use catalyst integration platforms to distill structured discussion from those platforms.
+Most participants are expected to interact on social and communication platforms, while community moderators and harvesters would use catalyst integration platforms to distill structured discussion from those platforms.
 The artefacts derived from the structured discussions, such as visualization, synthesis, attention mediation signals from the analytics, will be sent back (as content or as references) to the communication platforms, in the form of messages native to that platform (tweets, emails, facebook wall posts, etc.)
 Some functionality such as dynamic visualization, creativity widgets and voting should be integrated into those communication platforms which have appropriate integration mechanisms.
 In some cases, some participants may choose to migrate to the integration platforms for their richer environment; in general, this should only be a requirement for harvesters and moderators.